 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Bandar Labuan is November, with an average of 21.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 74% on November 20.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Bandar Labuan experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Bandar Labuan.
-The most rain falls during the 31 days centered around November 18, with an average total accumulation of 9.9 inches.
+The month with the most rain in Bandar Labuan is November, with an average rainfall of 9.9 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 The perceived humidity level in Bandar Labuan, as measured by the percentage of time in which the humidity comfort level is muggy, oppressive, or miserable, does not vary significantly over the course of the year, remaining a virtually constant 100% throughout.